 Once the SPOT is created you can update it in several ways.

-- Install additional installp or rpm packages. - Add or modify specific files, (such as /etc/inittab). - Use the chroot command to run commands in the root file system contained in the SPOT/COSI.
+- Install additional installp or rpm packages. - Add or modify specific files, (such as /etc/inittab).

 The details for updating a SPOT are covered in the "Updating a NIM SPOT resource" section.

 4.3 Verify the new image (optional)